 You know how difficult it is to see through a dirty windscreen when you’re driving into the sun?
 You can see all the dirt, even if your windscreen isn’t that bad!

 It’s the same with your lens.
-Every little speck is going to show up when that low angled sun starts hitting your lens.
-Even if you don’t have the sun in shot, dust is going to be obvious.
+Every little speck of dust will show up when that low angled sun starts hitting your lens.
+Even if you don’t have the sun in shot, dust will be obvious.

 Yes, you can clean up dust spots later on the computer, but, as I always say, why spend extra time on the computer if you don’t have to?